Pedestrian crossing: Pedestrian call buttons

-Call buttons are installed at traffic lights with a dedicated pedestrian signal, and are used to bring up the pedestrian "walk" indication in locations where they function correctly.
+Pedestrian call buttons (also known as pedestrian push buttons or pedestrian beg buttons) are installed at traffic lights with a dedicated pedestrian signal, and are used to bring up the pedestrian "walk" indication in locations where they function correctly.
 In the majority of locations where call buttons are installed, pushing the button does not light up the pedestrian walk sign immediately.
-One Portland State University researcher notes of call buttons in the US, "Most [call] buttons don’t provide any feedback to the pedestrian that the traffic signal has received the input.
+One Portland State University researcher notes of call buttons in the US, "Most [call] buttons don't provide any feedback to the pedestrian that the traffic signal has received the input.
 It may appear at many locations that nothing happens."
 However, there are some locations where call buttons do provide confirmation feedback.
 At such locations, pedestrians are more likely to wait for the "walk" indications.

 Reports suggest that many walk buttons in some areas, such as New York City and the United Kingdom, may actually be either placebo buttons or nonworking call buttons that used to function correctly.
 In the former case, these buttons are designed to give pedestrians an illusion of control while the crossing signal continues its operation as programmed.
 However, in instances of the latter case, such as New York City's, the buttons were simply deactivated when traffic signals were updated to automatically include pedestrian phases as part of every signal cycle.
 In such instances these buttons may be removed during future updates to the pedestrian signals.
 In the United Kingdom, pressing a button at a standalone pedestrian crossing that is unconnected to a junction will turn a traffic light red immediately, but this is not necessarily the case at a junction.

 Sometimes, call buttons work only at some intersections, at certain times of day, or certain periods of the year, such as in New York City or in Boston, Massachusetts.
 In Boston, some busy intersections are programmed to give a pedestrian cycle during certain times of day (so pushing the button is not necessary) but at off-peak times a button push is required to get a pedestrian cycle.
 In neighboring Cambridge, a button press is always required if a button is available, though the city prefers to build signals where no button is present and the pedestrian cycle always happens between short car cycles.
 In both cases the light will not turn immediately, but will wait until the next available pedestrian slot in a pre-determined rotation.